jordwalke/PackageJsonForCompilers/README.md

   `TARGET_ARCHITECTURE` - it is the *host* architecture.

-`PackageJsonForCompilers` handles all of these cases and provides physical space for all of these artifacts to exist in harmony, simultaneously.
+`pjc` handles all of these cases and provides physical space for all of these artifacts to exist in harmony, simultaneously.

 ### Not Shown In This Spec